SL1004 - Linguistic Development

 ||College of Healthcare Sciences

-linguistics concepts as a basis for studies in speech pathology including transcription
+This subject introduces advanced linguistics concepts as a basis for studies in speech

-- describe the normal development of the basic structures and uses of language;
+- describe the normal development of speech and language;

 Study Period 2